yousefabuz17/CipherEngine/README.md

 cipher.encrypt_file()
 ```
 ---
-## DecipherEngine Class
+# DecipherEngine Class

 ### Overview

 The `DecipherEngine` class, an extension of the CipherEngine, is dedicated to decrypting data encrypted through the CipherEngine.
-It seamlessly operates with configuration files generated by the CipherEngine during the encryption process.
+It seamlessly operates with configuration files or NamedTuples generated by the CipherEngine during the encryption process.

 ### Attributes